k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <tr>
     <td style="vertical-align: top;"><p><strong>Description</strong></p></td>
     <td style="vertical-align: top;">Description</td>
-    <td style="vertical-align: top;"><p>The table's description, useful for maintability and the ongoing project lifecycle, as well as for the GenAI tools that use this information to generate better results.</p>
+    <td style="vertical-align: top;"><p>The table's description, useful for maintainability and the ongoing project lifecycle, as well as for the GenAI tools that use this information to generate better results.</p>
 </td>
 </tr>
 </tbody>